<em>Lobelia</em>, lobelia: sowing, planting, cultivation, care

 Lobelia in a nutshell

-- Lobelias are perennials or annuals with a long and generous flowering in blue, white, red, pink, or purple
+- Lobelias or lobelias are perennials or annuals with long, abundant flowering in blue, white, red, pink or purple

-- Their flowers in light clusters bloom continuously from May to October
+- Their flowers in delicate clusters open continuously from May to October

-- Annuals like Lobelia erinus are the kings of hanging displays
+- Annuals such as Lobelia erinus are kings of hanging baskets

-- Easy to grow and maintain, lobelias thrive in sunny or semi-shaded locations and prefer light, rich, moist, and well-drained soil
+- Easy to grow and maintain, lobelias prefer sunny or semi-shaded positions and light, rich, moist, well-drained soil

-- Upright, spreading, or trailing, lobelia lends itself to all sorts of creativity in borders, beds, hanging baskets, window boxes, or around water features
+- Erect, spreading or trailing, lobelia lends itself to all sorts of uses in beds, borders, hanging baskets, window boxes or near water features

 A word from our expert

-Known for its cascades of small blue or white annual flowers in window boxes or hanging baskets, Lobelia is also a great perennial with vibrant colours.
+Known for its cascades of small annual blue or white flowers in window boxes or hanging baskets, the Lobelia is also a tall perennial with vivid colours.

-While the trailing Lobelia lobelias erinus with blue flowers (Lobelia pendula ‘Monsoon’) or white ‘White Cascade‘ is the star of hanging baskets from June until the first frosts, the perennial lobelia, such as the red Lobelia cardinalis, will make a statement in borders, beds where the soil remains cool in summer, and even along water’s edge.
+While trailing lobelias erinus with blue flowers (Lobelia pendula ‘Monsoon’) or white ‘White Cascade‘ is the star of hanging baskets from June to first frosts, perennial Lobelia such as red Lobelia cardinalis makes a striking display in borders, in beds where soil stays cool in summer and even on banks of water features.

-Generous and hardy (-7 to -20°C depending on the species), the short-lived perennial lobelia thrives in non-burning sunlight in cool, moist and fertile, well-drained soil.
+Generous and hardy (-7 to -20°C depending on species), short-lived perennial lobelia thrives in non-scorching sun and in fresh to moist, fertile and well-drained soil.

-The more tender lobelias will make lovely border plants or container plants to be wintered in a frost-free place in colder regions.
+Most tender lobelias make lovely border plants or potted plants to overwinter sheltered from frost in colder regions.

-Shrubby, ground-covering, or trailing, lobelia lends itself to all sorts of creativity to brighten up every corner of the garden or terrace with its vivid colours.
+Shrubby, groundcover or trailing, lobelia lends itself to endless possibilities to brighten every corner of garden or terrace with its vivid colours.

-Blue lobelia (‘Hot Blue’), white lobelia, or red lobelia, choose our lobelias from our plug plant collections or our lobelia seeds for a blooming summer!
-Essential in summer compositions, hanging baskets, and balcony planters!
+Blue Lobelia (‘Hot Blue’), white Lobelia or red Lobelia, choose our lobelias from our collections of plug plants or our lobelia seeds for a flowering summer!
+Essential in summer arrangements, hanging baskets and window boxes!

 Botanical data